2007 Houston Astros season: April

-The Astros realized a number of milestones April 13 versus the Philadelphia Phillies.
+The Astros realized a number of milestones on April 13 versus the Philadelphia Phillies.
 New outfielder Carlos Lee made an early impact with Houston, connecting for the only three-home run game of his major league career.
 A prolific grand slam artist, he also hit his first in an Astros uniform, and 10th of his career.
 The drive came in the top of the third inning, putting Houston ahead, 5–3.
-Lee collected six runs batted in (RBI), the fourth such output of his career, and was the most for Lee during his Astros tenure, leading a 9–6 Astros victory.
-Morgan Ensberg added a three-run blast in the fourth inning for his first of year to combine with Lee to induce all of Houston's damage.
+Lee became the ninth Astros player to hit three home runs in a game, succeeding Morgan Ensberg on May 15, 2005.
+(Note: Lee's three home run game was the 12th overall in team history.
+Yordan Alvarez became the next Astro to accomplish this feat, on August 10, 2019, also connecting for grand slam.)
+Lee also collected six runs batted in (RBI), the fourth such output of his career, and was the most for Lee during his Astros tenure, leading a 9–6 Astros victory.
+Ensberg added a three-run blast in the fourth inning for his first of year to combine with Lee to induce all of Houston's damage.
 Craig Biggio roped his 641st double to take over eighth place from Honus Wagner on baseball's all-time list.
 The Astros collected eight hits and drew eight bases on balls.
 Though he surrendered six walks and all six runs, Roy Oswalt picked up his second win of the season, and the 100th of his career.

+Biggio connected for his third career grand slam on April 20, and first since July 24, 1994.
+The drive was off Greg Aquino at Miller Park in top of the ninth inning to break a 2–2 tie with the Milwaukee Brewers.
+However, this just the start of what resulted in a wild ninth inning.
+During the bottom of the ninth, Brad Lidge surrendered a three-run bomb to Prince Fielder to cut Houston's lead to 6–5.
+After Johnny Estrada doubled, Trever Miller replaced Lidge, and issued an intentional base on balls to Corey Hart.
+Chad Qualls then entered and induced a ground out from Gabe Gross to end the contest and Astros victory.
+Rick White (1–0) tossed a scoreless seventh and eighth to pick up the victory and Qualls earned his first save.

+Starting April 23, Biggio forged a 14-game on-base streak, representing a personal season-high, and tied for fifth on the club for the season.
+Biggio slashed .305 / .364 / .525 / .899, collected 18 hits and 6 walks.
+He swatted four doubles, three triples, one home run and 7 RBI.

+Biggio logged his 2,950th career hit on April 24.

 On April 28, the Astros purchased the contract of Hunter Pence, the organization's top prospect from Triple-A affiliate, and made his debut that night where he got his first career hit and run scored.